python/cherry-picker/readme.rst

 ::

     --dry-run                 Dry Run Mode.
 Prints out the commands, but not executed.
     --pr-remote REMOTE        Specify the git remote to push into.
 Default is 'origin'.
+    --upstream-remote REMOTE  Specify the git remote to use for upstream branches.
+                              Default is 'upstream' or 'origin' if the former doesn't exist.
     --status                  Do `git status` in cpython directory.

 Additional options::